Inspiring / Dedicated / Uncommon / Dynamic / Passionate / Real / Relatable

 I am a husband, father, and grandfather.
 I am a passionate, caring man that simply wants to use my life experiences to teach and inspire others.

-Mark grew up in a small town in Kansas, where he was a basketball and baseball fanatic!
+Mark grew up in Sedan, Kansas, where he was a basketball and baseball fanatic!
 As a stand-out in both sports, he was recruited to play at the collegiate level.
 He first attended Cowley County Community College and then went on to finish his playing career at Kansas Newman College where he earned a degree in Secondary Education.
 Mark became known from this point on as “Coach Potter”.
 After teaching and coaching at the high school level for 11 years, Mark took on the challenge to restart the men’s basketball program at his Alma Mater, now called Newman University.
 He remained at Newman for 19 years and just recently left the coaching profession to become a key-note speaker.
 Mark felt a calling on his life to share his experiences as a coach and become an advocate for mental illness.
 Mark’s battle with severe depression and his rise to victory is what he refers to as a “national championship”.

 Mark Potter was a head men’s basketball coach for 30 years.
 He began teaching and coaching at Cheney High School in 1987.
 He led the Cardinals to two state tournament appearances.
 Potter then headed to Kapaun Mt.
 Carmel High School where he also led them to a state tournament appearance.
 At Potter’s third tenure, South High School, the team finished third in the state tournament.
 After only one year at South High, Potter accepted the challenge to restart the men’s basketball program at Newman University after an 11-year hiatus.
 In only the second year of the program, Potter’s team made their first national appearance.
 After 10 years competing at the NAIA level, Potter again lead the Jets as they made the transition to the NCAA Division II level.
 Potter has the most victories and highest winning percentage in Newman University’s program history.